turbinenreiter/MicroPythonSmallSats/text/Results_D-bus_Library.md

     return(output)
 ~~~

-After having defined a function to be exposed as method, they have to be registered to the bus.
+After having defined a function to be exposed as method, it has to be registered to the bus.
 In C, this means including the method in a ```vtable``` that is later passed to the object registered on the bus.
 The first argument to ```SD_BUS_METHOD``` is the method name, followed by the type of the input (“y” means byte in the D-bus convention), type of output, the function pointer and the permission flag.
 The first and last entry of the table are standardized and provided by the library.

 ~~~{.c}
 static const sd_bus_vtable daemon_vtable[] = {